yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 ![github](https://github.com/yellobyte/ElectronicLoad-Control-XY-FZ35/raw/main/Doc/USB-TTL-Wiring.jpg)

 **Please note:**
 Some alarms (OPP,OAH,OHP) can't be cleared via serial communication.
-In those cases the On/Off Button on the device itself must be pressed to end the alarm and get the device operational again.
+In such cases the On/Off Button on the device itself must be pressed to end the alarm and get the device operational again.
 Message Boxes will tell you if that's the case.

 ## :clap:  Supporters